top of page

 Day 2

-• Breakfast: Protein bars and fruit we brought onboard, plus coffee from the cafe car
+• Breakfast: Protein bars and fruit we brought onboard, plus tea and instant coffee that we made with free hot water from the cafe car

 • Lunch: More cured meat, crackers, chips, nuts, and beef jerky.
 Consider getting hummus from the cafe car for a fresh option.